OndraZizka/csv-cruncher/README.md

 I develop this project ocassionally, when I need it.
 Which has been surprisingly often in the last 10 years, for various reasons:
- * It's faster than importing to a real DB server,
+ * It's faster than importing to a real DB server.
- * It's the only tool I have found which can convert any generic JSON to tabular data without any prior metadata,
+ * It's the only tool I have found which can convert any generic JSON to tabular data without any prior metadata.
- * NoSQL databases do not support joins so exporting parts of them to JSON and querying using CsvCruncher is often my only OLAP option,
+ * NoSQL databases do not support joins so exporting parts of them to JSON and querying using CsvCruncher is often my only OLAP option.
- * Lack of other lightweight ETL tools,
+ * Lack of other lightweight ETL tools.

 That, however, makes it susceptible to being developed in isolated streaks, and lack on features I do not need.
-I try to avoid bugs with covering the promised features with tests but it's far from complete coverage.
+I try to avoid bugs by covering the promised features with tests but it's far from complete coverage.

 Where can you help (as a developer)?
 --------------
  * Add some test cases, especially failing ones - simply provide your data and the command you use.
-Ideally make a PR with test using them.
+   * Ideally make a PR with test using them.
  * Add support for additional import / export formats (Excel, ODT, YAML, ...)
  * Add support for more per-import / per-export options.
  * Improve the documentation (which currently consists of this README)